ikraseninnikov/smart-library/README.md

 - API enhancements: filtering, pagination, sorting
 - Frontend features: improved table views, search, and inline editing
 - API Documentation Swagger

+This project is for educational purposes and demonstrates a full-stack Java + Angular workflow.

+The current version provides a basic skeleton, ready for feature extensions and microservice architecture.